Rednickle/ktor-red/servers/raw-sockets.md

 ```

 Once you have a `socket` open by either [binding](#server) or [connecting](#client) the builder,
-you can read from or to write to the socket, by opening read/write channels:
+you can read from or write to the socket, by opening read/write channels:

 ```kotlin
 val input : ByteReadChannel  = socket.openReadChannel()